Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

     </details>

 12. Which of the below is a best-practice when building applications on AWS?
-    - A. Strengthen physical security by applying the principle of least privilege.
+    - A. Strengthen physical security by applying the principle of least privilege.[applies to IAM. physical security is AWS]
-    - B. Ensure that the application runs on hardware from trusted vendors.
+    - B. Ensure that the application runs on hardware from trusted vendors.[ AWS manages hardware]
-    - C. Use IAM policies to maintain performance.
+    - C. Use IAM policies to maintain performance. [iam is for permissions]
     - D. Decouple the components of the application so that they run independently.

     <details markdown=1><summary markdown='span'>Answer</summary>